 Rough Dayflower is a small plant with small yet attractive flowers.
-It belongs to the dayflower family Commelinaceae which include hundreds of other flowering plants.
-Most of them have flowers with similar shape but differ in color.
+It belongs to the dayflower family Commelinaceae, which includes hundreds of other flowering plants.
+Most of them have flowers with similar shapes but different colors.

 The plant looks very similar to the ginger for an ordinary person.
-I got to photograph these flowered last September.
+I got to photograph these flowers in September.
 The flowers and seeds were so photogenic that I couldn’t help but click a few snaps.
-It seems that the plant is not that popular as a traditional herb and does not have a common local name in the Malayalam language.
+It seems that the plant is not that popular as a traditional herb and does not seem to have a common local name in the Malayalam language.
 However, a few minutes of browsing the awesome Flowers of India website revealed its English name.

 With its long leaves which point in opposite directions from the stem, it may resemble a ginger plant.
 The plant usually grows to about 70 cm height.